sCrypt-Inc/scryptTS-docs/docs/tutorials/ordinal-lock.md

 ![](../../static/img/ordinal-lock/load3.png)

-### Sell an Inscription
+### List an Ordinal

-For each inscription in the collection list, we can click the `Sell` button to sell it after filling in the selling price.
-Sell an inscription means we need to create a contract instance, and then transfer the inscription into the contract instance.
+For each ordinal in the collection list, we can click the `Sell` button to list it after filling in the selling price, in satoshis.
+Sell an ordinal means we need to create a contract instance, and then transfer the ordinal into it.
+Afterwards, the ordinal is under the control of the contract, meaning it can be bought by anyone paying the price to the seller.

 ```ts
 async function sell() {